-We've merged the world's best LED displays, millimeter-perfect camera tracking, and realtime photorealistic graphics--and built a workflow fast enough for television.
+We merge the world's best LED displays, millimeter-perfect camera tracking, and realtime photorealistic graphics--and built a workflow fast enough for television.
 Live, in camera set extensions are here.
-Welcome to Loled.
+Welcome to LOLED.

-We build virtual environments using 3D scans of actual locations, or crafted from scratch.
+Virtual environments can be built using 3D scans of actual locations, or crafted from scratch.
 We coordinate with your art and construction deparments to align our virtual extensions with physical set elements.